Nenkai/ffxvi-modding/docs/modding/creating_mods_fft.md

 ---

+### :material-file-move: File Access Logging

+The mod loader offers an option to display files that the game loads (actual files, g2d files and fftpack).
+Right click the loader in Reloaded-II and hit Configure.

+---

+### :material-bug-check: Anti-Anti-Debug

+The mod loader disarms the primitive [anti-debugging](../resources/other/debugging.md) that the game uses.

+---

 ### :material-api: Modding API

 A [modding API](mod_loader_api_fft.md) is exposed.

 ---

+## Publishing Mods & Guidelines

+[Nexus Mods](https://www.nexusmods.com/games/finalfantasytacticstheivalicechronicles/) is the primary website to publish mods.

 ## :simple-discord: Final Fantasy Hacktics Discord

-For more tactics related modding, refer to the Final Fantasy Hacktics Community [website](https://ffhacktics.com/) and [discord](https://discord.gg/DCRyr9DYFT).
+For more tactics related modding & guidance, refer to the Final Fantasy Hacktics Community [website](https://ffhacktics.com/) and [discord](https://discord.gg/DCRyr9DYFT).